Nchrist89/Palms-Peaks-P1/README.md

 ### Known Bugs

 I feel like I have done okay with ironing out bugs in the project.
-After checking over the project fully I am happy I have done the best I can resolving the bugs I have had`1.
+After checking over the project fully I am happy I have done the best I can resolving the bugs I have had.

    1. The about section has a minor bug which means that the image box moves slightly when dragging the screen size to make it larger.
-Unfortunately due to time constraints I am unable to return to the playground to resolve this issue now and it will have to remain but I have tried to add media queries to rectify it as best as I can.
+Unfortunately, due to time constraints I am unable to return to the playground to resolve this issue now and it will have to remain, but I have tried to add media queries to rectify it as best as I can.

 ### Testing User Stories

 * First Time Visitors
   * I want to be able to see from the home page what the resort offers.
-The home page allows visitors to see an outline of all the main features of the resort and has a brief description of them.
+The home page allows visitors to see an outline of all the major features of the resort and has a brief description of them.

   ![Main features of resort](docs/readme-docs/readme-images/park-features.png)

   * I want to be able to navigate the site easily and find what I am looking for.
 All site navigation is through the top navigation bar which is visible on all pages throughout the website.
-When viewed on a mobile device the navigation bar collapses into a hambuger icon which can be clicked to pull out a sidebar which includs the navigation links.
+When viewed on a mobile device the navigation bar collapses into a hamburger icon which can be clicked to pull out a sidebar which includes the navigation links.

   ![Site navigation](docs/readme-docs/readme-images/navbar1.png)
   ![Sidebar](docs/readme-docs/readme-images/sidebar1.png)

-  * I want to be able to see pictures of the resort, the animals and the rides available in the resort.
+  * I want to be able to see pictures of the resort, the animals, and the rides available in the resort.
 A gallery has been added to give the resort and animals attention and give the users a feel of the vibrancy and excitement and animals it has housed.

   ![Gallery section](docs/readme-docs/readme-images/gallery.png)